ricardoalejos/mbox/readme.md

 - the library should be available in the out/lib subdirectory.
 - the public header files should be available in the out/include subdirectory.
 - the test applications should be available in the out/bin subdirectory.

+## Testing

+This repository has a set of test applications.
+First, you have to build the project with the steps mentioned above.
+Then, you can run the tests by executing `./scripts/test.sh`.

 ## Supported shapes